NetApp/netappdvp/docs/install/host_config.rst

    If your version is out of date, `follow the instructions for your distribution <https://docs.docker.com/engine/installation/>`_ to install or update.

 #.
 Create a configuration file.
 The config file must be located in the ``/etc/netappdvp`` directory.
-The default filename is ``config.json``, however you can use any name you choose by specifying the ``--config`` option with the file name.
+The default filename is ``config.json``, however you can use any name you choose by specifying the ``config`` option with the file name.
 Be sure to use the correct options for your storage system.

    .. code-block:: bash